 Dating apps have been a recreational, sometimes even addictive activity for many for a long time now.
 You might think now that pandemic is upon us and one can't go out on a date that people use them less.
 In fact, the usage of dating apps has increased.
 A Bumble representative announced that globally there has been a rise in the number of messages by 23% and in-app video calls by 31% since mid-March.
 Michael Kaye, a communications manager at OkCupid, said the dating site has seen a 30% increase in global daily messages.

 This isn't that surprising.
 People feel isolated and crave any kind of social contact.
 For some, this means trying out activities they haven't done before.
 And then gamification which is such a natural part of dating apps (and dating?) takes over.
-For others, quarantine and self-isolation encourage using apps regularly instead of on a night out and when drunk enough.
+For others, quarantine and self-isolation encourage using apps regularly instead of on a night out.

 Moreover, dating apps made some effort to adapt to the current situation.
 For example, Tinder made their Passport feature available to all members, allowing users to connect to anyone, anywhere in the world.

 So, in honor of the further rise of dating apps, we analyzed the most popular ones using Awario.
 We discovered which one is used the most, which one makes the users happy, which brand mentions have the worst sentiment on social media, and how the current context affects their usage.

 In the two months that we monitored dating apps, Awario brought 404K mentions for Tinder that got 5.8 billion impressions (that means millions of people saw Tinder mentions multiple times during this period).